Azukiro/Pokemon/README.md

 # Pokemon

-Realization of the pokémon in java.
+Realization of the pokemon in java.
 Including different game modes such as the random battle mode or the League mode.